 Neither of these methods is very effective.
 Simply reading the information doesn’t mean you’ll retain it.
 And trying to cram material into your head at the end of a semester is largely a waste of time, as very little of it will end up in your long term memory.

-The extra steps you take to make your own flashcards will force you to break down complex topics into their simplest pieces.
+The extra steps you take to make your own flashcards will force you to break down complex topics into their simplest components.
 This process is a powerful way to deeply understand and embed knowledge so you’ll always have it.

-So far we’ve covered what to study for the NCLEX (and it’s rather less than you’d think).
+So far, we’ve covered what to study for the NCLEX (and it’s rather less than you’d think).
 Now we’re going to look at how to study.

 In the same way that patients don’t present at the hospital with a perfect list of their symptoms, real-world study isn’t always straightforward.